 scores = cross_val_score(LinearRegression(), X, y,scoring='r2')

 MAE: It is not very sensitive to outliers in comparison to MSE since it doesn't punish huge errors.
 It is usually used when the performance is measured on continuous variable data.
 It gives a linear value, which averages the weighted individual differences equally.
-The lower the value, better is the model's performance.
+The lower the value, the better the model's performance.

 MSE: It is one of the most commonly used metrics, but least useful when a single bad prediction would ruin the entire model's predicting abilities, i.e when the dataset contains a lot of noise.
 It is most useful when the dataset contains outliers, or unexpected values (too high or too low values).

 RMSE: In RMSE, the errors are squared before they are averaged.
 This basically implies that RMSE assigns a higher weight to larger errors.
 This indicates that RMSE is much more useful when large errors are present and they drastically affect the model's performance.
 It avoids taking the absolute value of the error and this trait is useful in many mathematical calculations.
-In this metric also, lower the value, better is the performance of the model.
+In this metric also, the lower the value, the better the performance of the model.